 December 9, 2007

-Having finished the early morning hike down along the Saugatuck Trail, I still had some time to check out another of the Connecticut 400.
+Having finished the early morning hike down along the western section of the Saugatuck Trail, I still had some time to check out another of the CFPA trails.
 So I picked my way through the back roads north up to Newtown and its Lillinonah Trail.
 I am always interested (for some reason) in the houses that are nearby these trails I’m hiking, because for the most part they are all pretty darn nice houses.
 And when you are out in this part of the state, nice houses are pretty much all you’ll see.
-Many of our state’s blue trails pass near some great real estate, and this is probably some of the most expensive.
+Many of our state’s blue trails pass near some great real estate, and that’s always more interesting to me than it should be.

 There are two distinct starting points along the trail, and several “bail-out” cutoffs along the way.
 I chose to start at the Pond Brook parking lot off of Hanover Road – a HUGE lot by blue trail standards.
 This is also the boat launch lot, which I’m sure is a bit busier in the summer.
 Overcast and chilly – but dry – I began my hike in earnest.
 I paused noting a couple signs at the beginning, however…